opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 - Go to the Resources tab
 - Press mlflow-server under Services
 - Look at the Hostname and mlflow-server Port.
+!!! note
-NOTE: This route and port only work internally in the cluster.
+    This route and port only work internally in the cluster.

 ![Find mlflow-server-service](img/mlflow-server-service.png)
 ![Find the hostname and port](img/hostname-and-port.png)